burcakotlu/GLANET/docs/source/tutorial.rst

 -udgsname
 ^^^^^^^^^

-This option gives a name for the user defined GeneSet.
+This option gives a name for the user defined gene set.

 -udgsdfile
 ^^^^^^^^^^

-This option specifies the user defined GeneSet description file location.
+This option specifies the user defined gene set description file location.
 Absolute file location must be specified as the parameter.

 -udl